truekendor/better-ccc-extension/README.md

 Press `S` to open `Schedule`

-TBA

 # Acknowledgements

 The idea and design are inspired by [David's](https://github.com/dav1312) custom extension

-Formulas for calculating elo and error bars were taken from [here](https://3dkingdoms.com/chess/elo.htm)
+Formulas for calculating elo and error margins were taken from [here](https://3dkingdoms.com/chess/elo.htm)